The Whole Picture

 Algebra

-concerned with that branch of mathematics in which symbols, usually letters of the alphabet, are used to represent unknown numbers.
+Algebra is concerned with that branch of mathematics in which symbols, usually letters of the alphabet, are used to represent unknown numbers.
 In 830 CE, Al’Khwarizmi wrote Hisab al-jabr w’al-muqabala, or The Compendious Book on Calculation by Completion and Balancing, from whence algebra got its name.
 In Arabic, Al-Jabr means the reunion of broken parts.
 Al’Khwarizmi also developed the concept of algorithms so crucial to computational technologies today.
 In an earlier post I discuss how Fibonacci introduced the term zero to the West.
 His source was Al’Khwarizmi.
 Al’Khwarizmi also led a team of seventy geographers to calculate the earth’s circumference and develop a world map.

 This idea of measured calculation is also expressed by the term ratiocinate, to reason methodically with precise logic.
 Its root is the Latin ra, which means to fit together.
 Ra in Latin is actually a transposed Ar.
 We will come back to Ar below.
 This transposition between letter and sound, called metathesis, is common in many languages.
 Of course, there’s always the danger of too much adherence to strict reason and logic.
 Shaw describes one his characters in 'Androcles and the Lion' as an “inveterate Roman Rationalist, always discarding the irrational real thing for the unreal but ratiocinable postulate".